jmbucknall/EZDSL/ezdsl.md

   Even if the queue is a data owner, the data object is still returned (it will not be destroyed).

-  If Compare works in the 'normal' sense (ie returns a negative value for 'less than') then the data object will be the smallest, otherwise the data object will be the largest.
+  If `Compare` works in the 'normal' sense (ie returns a negative value for 'less than') then the data object will be the smallest, otherwise the data object will be the largest.

-  In DEBUG mode, an assertion error (ascEmptyPop) will occur if the queue is empty.
+  In DEBUG mode, an assertion error (`ascEmptyPop`) will occur if the queue is empty.

 ### Declaration
     function Replace(aData : pointer) : pointer;
 #### Description
-  Equivalent to an Append followed by a Pop, but faster since it uses an efficient algorithm.
+  Equivalent to an `Append` followed by a `Pop`, but faster since it uses an efficient algorithm.

   Note that the same data object could be returned (it may be smaller